Near-Field Multi-User Communications via Polar-Domain Beamfocusing: Analytical Framework and Performance Analysis: System Model

 \subsubsection{Analog Beamfocusing and Received Power}

-Consider that the spatial locations of active users are available at the BS, which can be obtained via efficient estimation or localization techniques~\cite{kosasih2023parametric,yuan2024scalable,11150585,11016742,xu2024near}.
+Consider that the spatial locations of active users are available at the BS, which can be obtained via efficient estimation, localization, or tracking techniques~\cite{kosasih2023parametric,yuan2024scalable,11150585,11016742,xu2024near,chen2025tracking}.
 Leveraging this location information, the BS employs analog beamforming through matched filtering, i.e., the beamforming vector for the $\kappa$-th active user is set as $\mathbf{w}_{\kappa}=\mathbf{a}( \theta_{\kappa}, r_\kappa)$.
 This is a tractable and practical approach in large-antenna systems with a limited number of \ac{RF} chains, as $\mathbf{a}( \theta_{\kappa}, r_\kappa)$ with constant-magnitude elements can be implemented using low-cost analog phase shifters.
-Correspondingly, the power of the received serving signal $y_{\kappa,\rm S}$ in \eqref{eq:y} at the $\kappa$-th active user, denoted by $P_{k,{\rm S}}=\mathbb{E}_{\mathbf{s}}[|y_{\kappa,\rm S}|^2]$, is